Chakra meditation technique. The name sounds healthy, right?

 Just that one part of the overall chakra meditation technique offers all those benefits.

 Meditating on each of the chakras in turn helps to stimulate the flow of prana, or life force, around the body.
 This helps to loosen and free the body and mind, boosting wellbeing, helping you to stay healthy and vibrant.

 These organs and nerves rely on the steady flow of energy in order to stay healthy.
 But at times the chakra become blocked.
 People who are depressed, for instance, may have a blockage at their heart chakra or crown chakra, which is preventing them from being emotionally balanced.

-Different spiritualities have different number of chakras.
-However these are the main chakras used in the chakra meditation technique.
+However, these are the main chakras used in the chakra meditation technique.

 The root chakra is at the base of the spine and is associate with the colour red.
 The Root Chakra is related to our connection to our family and fellow humans, as well as our connection to Earth and nature.